About The Species

 Regulations are in place to minimize bycatch.

-- According to the 2014 stock assessment, South Atlantic gag is not overfished and is not subject to overfishing based on 2019 catch data.
+The South Atlantic stock is not overfished (2014 stock assessment) and is not subject to overfishing based on 2019 catch data.
 Summary stock assessment information can be found on Stock SMART.

 The Gulf of Mexico stock is not overfished (2016 stock assessment) and is not subject to overfishing based on 2018 catch data.
 Summary stock assessment information can be found on Stock SMART.
 This stock had been overfished and was successfully rebuilt in 2014.

 - Gag have long, compressed bodies.